Frequently Asked Questions

 What is the best way to contact you?

-Click the “Contact Me” button located on my website.
-Please be sure to include your email address.
-I will contact you by email as soon as possible.
+Click the “Contact Me” button on my website and include your email address.
+I’ll follow up with you via email as soon as I can.

 Do you evaluate autistic adults full-time?

-No. I am also a university professor at a large university in the Midwest.
-Unsurprisingly, my research interests focus on the female presentation of autism in adults without an intellectual disability and social justice in counseling psychology.
+Not full-time.
+I’m also a university professor at a large Midwestern university.
+My research focuses on the female presentation of autism in adults without intellectual disability and on social justice in counseling psychology.

 What mental health support services do you offer?

-Currently, I only offer diagnostic evaluations for adults who do not have an intellectual disability and suspect they are on the autism spectrum.
+At this time, I only provide diagnostic evaluations for adults (18+) who do not have an intellectual disability and are exploring whether they may be autistic.